tarak6984/W_S2_Challenge/challenges/Challenge_5.md

 ### Hints
 - Consider using a template "(XXX) XXX-XXXX" and loop backwards, replacing 'X' with digits from the input number.
-- To iterate forward, use `shift` instead of `pop` when processing the digits.